Do you plan to value a business using methods under the income approach? Then the discounted cash flow technique is likely to be high on the list.

 Each forecast can be assigned a probability of occurrence.
 Let’s say, you foresee a possible best case scenario where the firm lands a number of major customer contracts.
 You can create a cash flow forecast that reflects this outcome.
 On the other hand, unexpected problems may crimp the earnings going forward.
 You capture this situation by creating an alternative worst case cash flow projection.

-You then assign a probability to each scenario.
+Next, assign a probability to each scenario.
 For example, the best case gets a weight of 30 percent, worst case 20 percent and the middle or most likely case 50 percent.

 Match earnings forecast and discount rate to increase valuation accuracy